Giunti Editore: History

+XXI century

-In 2003 Giunti Gruppo Editoriale S.p.A. changes its name to Giunti Editore S.p.A.
+In 2003 Giunti Gruppo Editoriale S.p.A. changed its name to Giunti Editore S.p.A.

 In 2014, the publishing company reached an agreement with Disney Italia.
-Giunti becomes the editor of some publishing products, both paper and digital, with the Disney Books brand and the paper publishing products under the Marvel and Lucasfilm brand.
+Giunti became the editor of some publishing products, both paper and digital, with the Disney Books brand and the paper publishing products under the Marvel and Lucasfilm brand.

+In 2015, the Group collaborated with publishers and the chain to produce the National Edition of Leonardo da Vinci’s Manuscripts and Drawings, a project that began in 1964.
+Giunti Editore in Florence was entrusted with the curation and facsimile reproduction of all Leonardo da Vinci’s works: for the first time, the owners of Leonardo’s works granted direct access to the originals for this collection.

+In 2015, the Group reported a consolidated turnover of €198 million through its publishing houses and the chain of 190 Giunti al Punto bookshops.

 In autumn 2016, the Bompiani publishing house, sold by Mondadori for €16.5 million, became part of the group, under the guidance of editor-in-chief Beatrice Masini.

-Currently the publishing group consists of a group of about 20 companies operating in all fields of the book sector, including the ebook market.
+In 2016, Andrea Giunti, Sergio's grandson, joined the board of directors.
+In 2025, Giunti Group announced partnership with Storm Publishing.
+According to the new agreement, Storm will publish Giunti's e Bompiani's bestsellers in the English language.
+In 2025, the Group reported a 4.5% growth and estimated cash flow growth of 10–15% over the next 2–3 years.